currentsauce/currentsauce.github.io/WIP/2025-09-23-OutdoorLads-LED-Matrix.md

 ### Brightness Control

 The LED Pixels are quite bright!
 The brightness of the pixels can of course be controlled in firmware, but I did not want to hard-code this as a fixed value.
 A brightness control seemed a good idea.
 This is implemented very simply!
-I will have a rotary potentiometer that is connected across 3.3V and 0V (5V is a no no!), and the wiper of the potentiometer is readback on an anlogue input.
+I will have a rotary potentiometer that is connected across 3.3V and 0V (5V is a no no!), and the wiper of the potentiometer is readback on an analogue input.
 This analogue readback can then be used change a brightness variable.

 ### User Button